UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 !!! info
     To update the information of a compute resource, the user has to be in the ``Compute Resource View`` which can be reached by clicking on a compute resource in the ``Compute Resource List View``.

 Updating basic information is done in the ``General Tab`` of the ``Compute Resource View``.
-To do that, the user has to simply use the ``Input fields``, ``Check-Boxes`` or ``Selection drop-downs`` to add new values or adjust existing ones.
+To do that, the user has to simply use the ``Input Fields``, ``Check-Boxes`` or ``Selection Drop-Downs`` to add new values or adjust existing ones.

 ![alt text](./../images/compute_resource/Update_Compute_Resource_-_Step_1.PNG "General Tab of Compute Resource View")

-If information is changed, a ``Save button`` will be displayed next that specific input field.
-Also, a ``Master Save button`` will appear at the right side of the screen.
-To save the changes of each input field individually, the user can click on the ``Save button`` next to any updated input field.
-Alternatively the user can save all changes by clicking the ``Master Save button``.
+If information is changed, a ``Save Button`` will be displayed next that specific input field.
+Also, a ``Master Save Button`` will appear at the right side of the screen.
+To save the changes of each input field individually, the user can click on the ``Save Button`` next to any updated input field.
+Alternatively the user can save all changes by clicking the ``Master Save Button``.

 !!! note
     The user can also hit ``Enter`` on the keyboard to save the changes of a single field in most cases.
-In some cases, it may be necessary to focus the ``Save button`` by hitting ``TAB`` on the keyboard and then confirming with ``Enter``.
+In some cases, it may be necessary to focus the ``Save Button`` by hitting ``TAB`` on the keyboard and then confirming with ``Enter``.

 ![alt text](./../images/compute_resource/Update_Compute_Resource_-_Step_2.PNG "Saving the changes")

 !!! info
 	**Compute Resource Properties** of are stored separately and therefor do not belong to the basic information of a resource.
-They are saved, deleted or updated instantly without the use of the mentioned ``Save buttons``.
+They are saved, deleted or updated instantly without the use of the mentioned ``Save Buttons``.

 ## Create Compute Resource Property

 !!! info
     To create a property for a compute resource,  the user has to be in the ``Compute Resource View`` which can be reached by clicking on a compute resource in the ``Compute Resource List View``.

 Creating properties for a compute resource is done in the ``General Tab`` of the ``Compute Resource View``.
-To do that, the user has to simply click on the ``Plus button`` of the dedicated ``Compute Resource Property Field``.
+To do that, the user has to simply click on the ``Plus Button`` of the dedicated ``Compute Resource Property Field``.

 ![alt text](./../images/compute_resource/Add_Compute_Resource_Property_-_Step_1.PNG "Open Property Dialog")